gitfork/PixelsCamp-Challenge/README.md

 # Habit Challenges
 ## Goal
 Control any Device with one single App!

 Habit Analytics provides an API and Mobile Application that allows anyone to transform a Dumb device into a Smart Device and create automation rules between different devices.

 Create your project with our API and App, by using one of our Devices or your own!

-    Ask Habit for
+Ask Habit for:
 An Arduino Board to transform a Dumb LED into a Smart LED!
 OR
-    Access to one of our Smart Devices!
+Access to one of our Smart Devices
+OR
+Tell us what kind for device you want to create!

 ## How to Apply
 * Log in to **GitHub** or create an account.